RelaxoRelaxo

 What Can You Do?

-• Wear your Apple Watch properly: Not too tight, not too loose, and give your skin some room to breathe.
-This keeps it comfortable and lets the sensors work accurately.
-Detailed instructions from Apple:
+• Wear your Apple Watch properly: Make sure it’s not too tight or too loose, and give your skin some room to breathe.
+This not only keeps you comfortable but also helps the sensors work more accurately.

 • Wearing your Apple Watch